EMDR Institute, Inc.

-The EMDR Institute™, founded by Dr Francine Shapiro in 1990, offers quality trainings in the EMDR™ methodology, a treatment approach which has been empirically validated in over 24 randomized studies of trauma victims.
-An additional 24 studies have demonstrated positive effects for the eye movement component used in EMDR therapy.
+The EMDR Institute™, founded by Dr Francine Shapiro in 1990, offers quality trainings in the EMDR™ therapy methodology, a treatment approach which has been empirically validated in over 30 randomized studies of trauma victims.
+An additional 25 studies have demonstrated positive effects for the eye movement component used in EMDR therapy.

 All EMDR Institute instructors have been personally trained and approved by Dr Shapiro.

 Guidelines for the Management of Conditions Specifically Related to Stress.
 Geneva, Switzerland: Author.

 Trauma-focused CBT and EMDR are the only psychotherapies recommended for children, adolescents and adults with PTSD.

 Practice Guideline for the Treatment of Patients with Acute Stress Disorder and Post-traumatic Stress Disorder.
 Arlington,VA: American Psychiatric Association Practice Guidelines.
 EMDR therapy was determined to be an effective treatment of trauma.

 36 randomized controlled studies have evaluated EMDR therapy in the treatment of trauma.